Email FacebookTwitterMenu burgerClose thin

 Tips for Investing

-• Consider talking to a financial advisor in more detail about QLACs and how they work to help decide if you should purchase one.
-If you don’t have a financial advisor yet, finding one doesn’t have to be complicated.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+• Consider talking with a financial advisor in more detail about QLACs and other retirement planning strategies.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • When comparing any type of annuity product, it’s important to consider the costs as well as the quality and reputation of the company that’s offering it.
 Investigate an annuity company’s ratings and look for one that’s in good financial shape.
 If your annuity company were to go bankrupt, it might not have the money to make your annuity payments when the time comes.